-The Task Force for Real Jobs, Real Recovery is a coalition of Canadians including industry associations, labour, Indigenous organizations, and others invested in building a path towards meaningful recovery.
-We are developing a set of recommendations for policymakers so that Canada can emerge from the COVID-19 crisis into a more prosperous and secure future.
+The Task Force for Real Jobs, Real Recovery is a coalition of Canadians including industry associations, labour, Indigenous organizations and others invested in building a path towards meaningful recovery.

-As Canada’s economy struggles to recover from the COVID-19 pandemic, the Task Force for Real Jobs, Real Recovery is going to be learning a lot about the real opportunities required to bring back millions of lost jobs.
+As Canada’s economy struggles to recover from the COVID-19 pandemic, the Task Force for Real Jobs, Real Recovery has been learning a lot about the real opportunities required to bring back millions of lost jobs.

 This is not to suggest that the only real jobs are ones in certain areas of the economy, and other jobs aren’t real.